Amish Roofing Contractor Serving Eastern Ohio

 Eastern Ohio sits in IECC Climate Zone 5A, and the defining feature of that classification for roofing is freeze-thaw cycling.
 Temperatures cross 32 degrees more than 100 times in a typical winter here, and each crossing works the same way on a roof: any moisture that got under a shingle through a loose nail or an incomplete seal freezes, expands, and opens the gap a little wider.
 On a roof installed correctly with proper fastening and sealed edges, this is manageable.
 On one where the installation cut corners, the damage compounds invisibly until a water stain on the ceiling makes the problem obvious, usually two or three years after it started.

 Hail hits this part of Ohio regularly.
-NOAA's records confirm recurring hail strikes in Holmes, Tuscarawas, Coshocton, Muskingum, and Guernsey Counties each storm season, and that pattern extends across the rest of our service area as well.
+Official NOAA Weather Statistics confirm recurring hail strikes in Holmes, Tuscarawas, Coshocton, Muskingum, and Guernsey Counties each storm season, and that pattern extends across the rest of our service area as well.
 Ohio averaged more than seven billion-dollar weather events per year from 2020 through 2024, more than three times the long-term historical average of 2.3 per year, and 69 of the 105 billion-dollar weather events recorded in Ohio since 1980 were severe storm events.
 Not every hailstone that hits a roof produces a claim, but repeated strikes strip granules, and granule loss is what accelerates aging on asphalt shingles long before the roof starts leaking.
 Steel roofing panels carry a Class 4 impact resistance rating, the highest available, and some Ohio insurance carriers discount premiums for homes with a Class 4 roof.
 It's worth asking your insurer before you decide on a material.

 The river valleys add a separate problem.
 Homes along the Muskingum, Tuscarawas, and Ohio corridors sit in low terrain that holds humidity longer than the surrounding uplands, and that sustained moisture accelerates algae and moss growth on north-facing and shaded roof surfaces.
 It compounds with every season, showing up as dark streaking and biological staining before any structural damage is visible.
 For homes in those conditions, metal roofing is worth a serious look.
 A steel panel does not support biological growth the way asphalt shingles do, and it handles the sustained humidity without the granule degradation that shortens asphalt lifespans in low-lying areas.
 Our inspectors account for all of this when they assess your roof, because a home in a valley sits in different conditions than a home on higher ground two miles away.